-Revised [COA(Sec) - s.48(a)-(b); COA(Pri) - s.49(a)-(b); COA(Sp) - s.53(a)-(b)]
+Revised [COA(Sec) - s.48(a)-(b); COA(Pri) - s.49(a)-(b); COA(Sp) - s.52(a)-(b)]

-- (c) The Incorporated Management Committee, being ultimately responsible and fully accountable for the appointment, promotion, resignation, retirement, termination, dismissal and any other staffing matters, must ensure compliance of relevant requirements of the Education Ordinance and Employment Ordinance Regulations, and ordinances, employment-related and provisions in this Code of Aid, including such instructions as the Education Bureau may issue from time to time. - (d) The Incorporated Management Committee should maintain a systematic and updated employment and personnel record of staff at all times.
+- (c) The Incorporated Management Committee, being ultimately responsible and fully accountable for the appointment, promotion, resignation, retirement, termination, dismissal and any other staffing matters, must ensure compliance of relevant requirements of the Education Ordinance and Employment Regulations, Ordinance and employment-related ordinances, and provisions in this Code of Aid, including such instructions as the Education Bureau may issue from time to time. - (d) The Incorporated Management Committee should maintain a systematic and updated employment and personnel record of staff at all times.
 All cases of staff management issue should be well documented so that proof of evidence can be available in the event of any possible allegation of impropriety on staff management.